Otherchauvenist/French-notes/sententiae_II.md

 "Ça fait" is a common French expression that can be used to talk about the total amount of money spent on something.
 For example, "Ça fait combien?" means "How much does it cost?" or "What's the total?" and is often used when asking about the price of something, such as in a store or at a market.

 "Ça ferait" can also be used to talk about the cost of something, but it's more commonly used in hypothetical or conditional situations.
 For example, a waiter at a restaurant might say "Ça ferait 20 euros, s'il vous plaît" to indicate the total cost of a meal that a customer is considering ordering.
 In this case, "ça ferait" is used to indicate a potential or estimated cost, rather than the actual amount that has been spent.

-### en

-To indicate location: "Il est en France" (He is in France).
-To indicate time: "Je pars en vacances demain" (I'm leaving for vacation tomorrow).
-To indicate the means or method: "Je vais à l'école en voiture" (I go to school by car).
-To indicate the material: "Ce livre est écrit en français" (This book is written in French).
-To indicate quantity or amount: "J'ai acheté des pommes en kilos" (I bought apples by the kilogram).
-To indicate a state or condition: "Il est en bonne santé" (He is in good health).
-To replace a noun: "Tu as mangé des gâteaux ?
-Oui, j'en ai mangé" (Did you eat some cakes?
-Yes, I ate some).

-"En" is used to indicate a duration of time, or the amount of time that has passed since a specific point in time.
-For example, "Je suis né en 1990" (I was born in 1990) or "J'ai étudié le français pendant cinq ans, en 2010" (I studied French for five years, starting in 2010).

-"Dans" is used to indicate a future point in time, or the amount of time that will pass before a specific event.
-For example, "Je vais partir en vacances dans une semaine" (I'm going on vacation in a week) or "Je vais terminer mes études dans deux ans" (I'm going to finish my studies in two years).

-"It's up to you" - "C'est à toi" or "C'est à vous" (formal) "I don't care" - "Je m'en fiche" or "Je m'en fous" (more informal) "What's up?" - "Quoi de neuf ?" or "Qu'est-ce qui se passe ?"
-"Let's go!" - "Allons-y !" or "Partons !"
-"No way!" - "Pas question !" or "Impossible !"
-"Hold on a second" - "Attends une seconde" or "Attendez une seconde" (formal)

 ### tant...que... : both... and